vighneshiyer/vighneshiyer.com/content/research/comp-arch/academic_comparch_research.md

 Does that create a lab?
 Building a graven prototype that demonstrates a unified vision (see Patterson's paper).

+Compete with the strengths of the school, don't compete with eth on chip vlsi, don't compete with kaist on random opt, leverage our unique strengths

 ### Patterson's Take

 Cite his article on research labs